p-argento/uni/DSD/DSD Lectures on OLAP (15-24).md

 # dsd18 - Query Plans

-# dsd 19 - DW Indexes
+# dsd19 - DW Indexes

 Start of lectures on "Relational DBMS Extensions for DW".
 The topics of the lectures from 19 to 23 are